 When a guest share is created along with a share that requires authentication, AFP only maps users who log in as guest to the guest share.
 If a user logs in to the share that requires authentication, permissions on the guest share can prevent that user from writing to the guest share.
 The only way to allow both guest and authenticated users to write to a guest share is to set the permissions on the guest share to 777 or to add the authenticated users to a guest group and set the permissions to 77x.

-Before creating a guest share, go to Services ‣ AFP and make sure that the Guest Access box is checked.
+Before creating a guest share, go to Services ‣ AFP and make sure that the Guest Access option is enabled.

 To create the AFP guest share, click Wizard, then click the Next button twice to display the screen shown in Figure 10.1.2.
 Complete these fields in this screen: